-Emergency Utility Assistance: The Salvation Army offers crisis intervention and utility assistance to stop disconnection of utility services or the start of utility services for low income families.
+Emergency Utility Assistance in Northeast Ohio: The Salvation Army offers crisis intervention and utility assistance to stop disconnection of utility services or the start of utility services for low income families.
 Our social service caseworkers help families and

 individuals pay their utility bills in order to get through emergency